-The following is a collection of my favorite podcasts, where I have learned a lot of new things and/or gained wisdom.
-Some of my favorites are actually entrepreneurs or authors who do some promotion of their books or workshops, and many of them are just interesting shows in a “radio like” format.
-Now that I am not interested in having news on constantly (because I find myself overwhelmed by that) and I like to have good and positive things to listen to on my commute to work.
+The following is a collection of my favorite podcasts, where I continue to educate myself.
+Some of my favorites are entrepreneurs or authors who do some promotion of their books or workshops, and many of them are just interesting shows in a “radio like” format.
+Now that I am not interested in having news on constantly (because I find myself overwhelmed by it some days), I like to have good and positive things to listen to on my commute to work.
 So if you want some suggestions, here are my faves with short reviews:

 Hidden Brain – helps curious people understand the world – and themselves.
 Using science and storytelling, Hidden Brain’s host Shankar Vedantam reveals the unconscious patterns that drive human behavior, the biases that shape our choices, and the triggers that direct the course of our relationships.
 If you are an NPR listener, you may have heard this on the radio as well.